 The riverside path along the Inn features running and walking trails, circular cycle routes, table tennis tables, a slack-line park and an urban gym, as well as benches, playgrounds and open spaces for relaxing.
 There are inlets on both sides of the river where you can enjoy barbecues.

-The all-inclusive Innsbruck Card makes everything easy, allowing free access to the ski lifts that are open in summer for hikers and cyclists, as well as to the many museums and attractions in town.
+The all-inclusive Innsbruck Card makes everything easy, allowing free (or discounted) access to the ski lifts that are open in summer for hikers and cyclists, as well as to the many museums and attractions in town.

 Days Out in the City of Innsbruck

 Innsbruck has a lot to offer beyond the slopes, and for even the most committed sports enthusiast it would be a serious mistake not to add some sightseeing to your list of must-dos.
 The Goldenes Dachl (‘Golden Roof’) in the middle of the Old Town is covered in gold leaf and is probably the highlight.
 Emperor Maximilian commissioned the gilding of the 2,657 roof shingles at the start of the 16th century, and the building was created for him to oversee the hustle and bustle of his city and to watch jousting tournaments.